elastic/search-ui/README.md

 - **You know, for search**: Maintained by [Elastic](https://elastic.co), the team behind Elasticsearch.
 - **Speedy Implementation** - Build search with a search box, results view, sorting, and more, with a few lines of code.
 - **Highly customizable** - Customize Components, markup, styles, and behavior.
-- **URL query string synchronization** - Searches, filtering, and more, are captured in the URL for direct result linking.
+- **Smart URLs** - Searches, paging, filtering, and more, are captured in the URL for direct result linking.
-- **Headless core** - Leverage our application logic, provide your own Components or views.
+- **Headless** - Leverage our application logic, provide your own Components or views.
-- **Not just for React** - Can be used used with any JavaScript library, even vanilla JavaScript.
+- **JavaScript-y** - Can be used used with any JavaScript library, even vanilla JavaScript.

 <img src="packages/react-search-ui/resources/screenshot.png" width="600">